-То: Airport Working Party - 27 February 2009
+То: Cabinet - 9 April 2009

 Main Portfolio Area: Economy and Culture

-By: Director of Regeneration Services
+By: Major Developments Manager

 Classification: Unrestricted

 Ward: All

-Summary : This report informs Members of the details of a draft Masterplan prepared by the Operator of Kent International Airport, and published for consultation in October 2008.
-It considers the contents and proposals of the Masterplan in the context of National, Regional and Local Policy
+Summary: This report informs Members of the details of a draft Masterplan prepared by the Operator of Kent International Airport, and published for consultation in October 2008.
+It considers the contents and proposals of the Masterplan in the context of National, Regional and Local Policy Guidance, and provides comments and recommendations from the Airport Working Party upon the proposals within the Masterplan.